PharmaLedger-IMI/fgt-workspace/pdm-dsu-toolkit/README.md

 # PDM's DSU Toolkit
-Proposes a Standardized Architecture and provides a standardized API for that architecture
+Proposes a Standard Enterprise DSU SSApp Architecture && Provides the underlying API to handle DSUs in that environment

 ### Bundling
 THis Module was developed with ease of test in mind, using node syntax, incompatible with the browsers.